jeffrydegrande/olympix/README.md

 - Fast (Tree-sitter is built for real-time parsing).
 - Single binary, no deps (thanks to Go's embed).
 - Easy to extend – just add .scm queries.
+- We can add parsers for other languages (e.g. Solidity).
+This might need its own set of queries but otherwise wouldn't change the architecture of the tool.
 - Better than regex, lighter than full semantic analysis.

 ❌ Cons